-Wages are considered a return for human labor as a factor of production, broadly encompassing salaries, honorariums, overtime pay, allowances, and other compensation (Gilarso, 2007) (Iksan & Arka, 2022).
-A clearer definition of wages is outlined in Law No. 13 of 2003 on Labor.
-Article 1 of the Law states that wages are the rights of workers received and expressed in money as compensation from employers for work performed, established and paid according to a work agreement, collective agreement, or labor regulations, including allowances for workers and their families for work and/or services performed or to be performed.
-Wages also have a direct impact on employees motivation and performance.
-Factors such as salary, allowances, and working conditions can affect employees' job satisfaction (Fortuna, 2016).
-While wages are not the only motivating factor, fair wages in line with employee contributions can increase satisfaction and loyalty to the company.
-Therefore, companies must adjust their wage policies to remain competitive in the labor market, attract quality workers, and ensure that the wage structure reflects the contribution of each individual and complies with existing regulations, thereby creating a productive work environment and supporting long-term success.
+Wages are considered a return for human labor as a factor of production, broadly encompassing salaries, honorariums, overtime pay, allowances, and other compensation (Gilarso, 2007) in (Iksan & Arka, 2022).
+A clearer definition of wages is outlined in Law No. 13 of 2003 concerning labor.
+In Article 1 of the Law, it is stated that wages are the rights of workers received and expressed in money as compensation from employers for work performed, established and paid according to a work agreement, collective agreement, or labor regulations, including allowances for workers and their families for work and/or services performed or to be performed.
+Wages also have a direct impact on employee motivation and performance.
+Factors such as salary, allowances, and working conditions can affect employee job satisfaction (Fortuna, 2016).
+While wages are not the only motivating factor, fair wages in line with employee contributions can increase their satisfaction and loyalty to the company.
+Therefore, companies need to adjust their wage policies to remain competitive in the labor market, attract quality workers, and ensure that the wage structure reflects the contribution of each individual and complies with existing regulations, thereby creating a productive work environment and supporting long-term success.